COSD-PANDA/datasd_council_report_2017/main/stars.md

 # Outstanding Departments
-This proved to be not an easy process and was most likely different than what most people employed by the city are used to.
-All the departments did an amazing job on the inventory, but there are some departments (and their coordinators) that I want to thank especially.
+This is not an easy process and different from what most City staff do day-to-day.
+All the departments did an amazing job on the inventory, but there are some departments (and coordinators) that I want to especially thank.

-They provided feedback and assistance above what was expected, and helped to shape and create the inventory process.
-This is not based on an evaluation of how many datasets were submitted, but rather on their active involvement in the process and constructive criticism and feedback provided.
+They provided constructive feedback and exceptional assistance, helping to shape the inventory process.
+This is not based on the number of datasets each submitted, but rather on their active involvement in the process.

-I truly thank them for their continued assistance and efforts.

 In no particular order: